Ziontech-Finteh/Interswitch/Readme.md

 This is a paypal project repository
-This is a paypal project repository
 This is a paypal application for payments